research-iobserve/iobserve-architectural-runtime-models-JSS-2020/user_behavior_accuracy_expieriment/detecting_user_groups/README.md

 **setup**
-As this experiment does not need external data or models (excluding the iobserve-analysis branch 'scalability-usability-1'), the source code below can for example be pasted in the AnalysisMain.main(...) method.
+As this experiment does not need external data or models (excluding the iobserve-analysis branch 'scalability-usability-1').
+To run this experiment, run the code below.
+If error occur try substituting the analysis call in the main-method of './iobserve-analysis/analysis-cli/.../AnalysisMain' with the aforementioned calls.
+The source code utilized by the calls below is located in the folder './iobserve-analysis/analysis/src/main/java/org/iobserve/analysis/userbehavior/test'.

 ```java
 	// variance in user groups = 0